iterative/mlem.ai/content/docs/get-started/index.md

 └── rf.mlem
 ```

-The model was saved along with some metadata about it: `rf` containing the model
+The model was saved along with some metadata about it: `rf` is the model
 binary and `rf.mlem` metafile containing information about it.
 Let's take a look
 at it: